sebastienheyd/boilerplate/readme.md

 ### Language

-The default language used by boilerplate is the global application language declared as `locale` in `config/app.php`.
+The default language used by boilerplate is the global application language set as `locale` in `config/app.php`.

 You can define another default language for the admin panel by setting the `default` parameter in `config/boilerplate/locale.php`.